 With a large smile and can-do attitude, Danny Hoekzema introduced himself by enthusiastically holding up various books on feminism that he loves.
-A lawyer, father and husband, Danny aspires to change how lawyers do law- away from financial gain towards social and environmental solutions.
+A lawyer by workday, and a father and husband on nights and weekends, Danny aspires to change how lawyers do law – moving away from pure financial gain towards social and environmental solutions.

-“So, I started with a regular journey of a lawyer- where you make loads of money.
-But I realised very soon that does not make you happy.
-For example, you’re still drinking wine regardless of your financial status, but its only more expensive.
-The money does not contribute to your personal growth, happiness or to society.
-That’s when I realised, I needed to find something else.
-Moreover, when my daughter was born, I wanted to contribute to her future- making the world a better plan.
-So, the best I can do is ensure her future, and that we live in a safe society
+“So I started with the regular journey of a lawyer – chasing reputational and financial success.
+But after seven years I realized: wealth doesn’t guarantee happiness or personal growth – you’re just drinking more expensive wine.
+That’s when I realized I needed to find something else.
+Moreover, when my daughter was born, I wanted to contribute to her future – making the world a better place.
+So the best I can do is ensure her future, and that we live in a safe society.
+That’s when I decided to use my skills differently.”

-Upon these two life events, Danny decided to leave his life as a corporate lawyer and start New Paradigm– a law firm for social and environmental good.
+Upon these two life events, Danny decided to leave his life as a corporate lawyer and start New Paradigm – a law firm committed to using legal expertise for social and environmental good.

 New Paradigm

-A not-for-profit law firm with a mission, helping organisations accelerate in their transition to a sustainable economy, where economic, environmental and social interests are in balance.
+A not-for-profit law firm with a mission: helping organizations accelerate their transition to a sustainable future, where economic, environmental, and social interests are in balance.

 When asked about the core philosophy behind New Paradigm, Danny said the following: